-One of the most common of these questions relates to the general differences between the “arrows” fired by a crossbow, and those utilized by conventional vertical bows.
+One of the most common of these questions relates to the general differences between the “arrows” fired by a crossbow and those utilized by conventional vertical bows.

 Arrow Vs. Crossbow Bolt

 When discussing the arrows used by either of these two pieces of equipment, it is helpful to first understand the differences in terminology utilized to describe each projectile.

-Understanding this principle can be helpful when shopping for bolts, or when discussing such arrow-like projectiles with fellow archers.
+Understanding this principle can be helpful when shopping for bolts or when discussing such arrow-like projectiles with fellow archers.
 Additionally, one can prevent misunderstandings that might otherwise arise when speaking on such matters.